 CITA publishes Recommendations on various issues relevant to in-service vehicle roadworthiness testing.

 Recommendations are guidelines for best practices developed under CITA Working groups and encourage standardization.
-All Recommendation have to be approved by the CITA General Assembly prior to publication.
 Although English is the principal version, most Recommendations are also available in French, German and Spanish.

 - R1: Inspection of Vehicles in Categories M, N and O + TN R1: Technical Note on Electric and Hybrid Electric Vehicles